 United States has a total of 19,924 km of coastline.
 In Russia, that number is 37,653 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Federal Tax Service of Russia.
+The statistics above were calculated using the following data sources: Federal Tax Service of Russia, The World Factbook, Internal Revenue Service.